jjelosua/presentations/2016/20160729-srccon-timesavers/markdown/04_explainer.md

 ## First iteration (20 min)

-* It will be longer and each group will have an icebreaker challenge on their table.
+* It will be longer and each group will have an _ICEBREAKER_ challenge on their table.

-* **The icebreaker is not meant to be the focus of the discussion during the first iteration**, but just to serve as a firestarter
+* **icebreakers are not meant to be the focus of the discussion during the first iteration**, but just to serve as a firestarter

 * The group will brainstorm to find challenges and/or solutions/tools to discuss and share